 Prescriptions for a Healthy House: A Practical Guide for Architects, Builders and Homeowners – A resource book for building a chemical-free house.
 This is the best book that I read when I was building.
-Unfortunately in this format the information about building products changes so fast that this book is best to read in the first couple years after it comes out.
-(There will be a new edition in 2020).
+Unfortunately, in this format, the information about building products changes so fast that this book is best to read in the first couple years after it comes out.

 Courses on Mold-Safe Building

 Mold Preventative Building

 Building a Safe Home – This is an essential course on mold preventative building.
 It covers details on building mold preventative foundations, walls systems, roofs, windows and openings.
 It also covers site selection and prep.
 It is accessible for homeowners.
 It can also be shared with your builders or taken by those in the industry.
 Cheryl is a leader in mold prevention.

 I have taken other courses on mold preventative building, but none were as accessible as this one for those who are not in the industry.

 Finding Defects will help those looking to purchase a home and avoid defects that lead to water damage.

 Found Mold? is a great intro to basic mold containment procedures during remediation.
 I found it really helpful right before I had a roof leak.

 I have taken Corbett’s courses on building performance which were very fundamental to understanding the basics on how to measure errors in construction, understanding the basic forces within buildings, and proper HVAC sizing and balancing.